-Most of the computer users are familiar with the term Firewall.
+Most computer users are familiar with the term Firewall.
 Firewalls are Hardware devices or Software programs that monitor incoming and outgoing connections analyzing the packet data for malicious behavior.
 Like the definition says, there are both Software and Hardware Firewalls.
 In this modern age, we are literally at war with hackers and malware and virus developers, all the time and data security has become the number one concern.
 To protect our computers, we use security software like AntiVirus and Firewalls – and as we just mentioned, there are two kinds of firewalls – Hardware firewalls and Software firewalls.

 Hardware firewall vs. Software firewall

 In this article, we’ll talk about the difference between Software Firewall & Hardware Firewall.

 Hardware Firewalls are mostly seen in broadband modems, and are the first line of defense, using Packet Filtering.
 Before an Internet packet reaches your PC, the Hardware Firewall will monitor the packets and check where it comes from.
 It also checks if the IP address or header can be trusted.
 After these checks, the packet then reaches your PC.
 It blocks any links that contain malicious behavior based on the current Firewall setup in the device.
 A Hardware Firewall usually does not need a lot of configuration.
 Most of the rules are built-in and predefined and based on these inbuilt rules; the Packet Filtering is done.

 Today’s technology has improved so much that it not just the traditional Packet Filtering which is carried out.
 The Hardware Firewall has built-in IPS / IPDS (Intrusion Prevention Systems), which earlier used to be a separate device.
 But now these are included, offering us greater protection.